 Star Wars: The Force Awakens - Page 2

-ScreenCrush’s WookieLeaks is a weekly roundup of everything ‘Star Wars’!
-From ‘Episode 7,’ to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
-This week, revisit the most memorably bad creation in the ‘Star Wars’ saga, examine some new character art, and preview a new look at the original trilogy.
+ScreenCrush’s WookieeLeaks is a weekly roundup of everything Star Wars!
+From Episode 7 to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
+This week, we explore the diversity of the new Star Wars and delve into all of the craziest new rumors and spoilers.

-ScreenCrush’s WookieLeaks is a weekly roundup of everything 'Star Wars'!
-From ‘Episode 7,’ to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
+ScreenCrush’s WookieeLeaks is a weekly roundup of everything 'Star Wars'!
+From Star Wars: Episode 7, to the upcoming spinoffs and the TV shows, if it pertains to that long ago, far away galaxy, we’re covering it here, bringing you our expert analysis.
 This week, Joss Whedon is the latest name tied to Star Wars, a new Boba Fett movie raises all kinds of canonical questions, and those The Force Awakens images prove and disprove several story rumors.